South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 Read more: Korean War anniversary: Are North and South close to another military confrontation?

-Nagy concurs because a summit could further raise Kim's profile as an international statesman and he could, in a best-case scenario, convince the nations seated opposite him at the debating table to lift the sanctions that are crippling his regime.
+Nagy concurs, noting that a summit could further raise Kim's profile as an international statesman and he could, in a best-case scenario, convince the nations seated opposite him at the negotiating table to lift the sanctions that are crippling his regime.